 I’ve had a great time the past few years joining book club conversations.
-I’ve met some amazing women through our shared love of book.
-Feel free to contact me here if you’d like me to call in, video in, or visit yours!
+I’ve met some amazing women through our shared love of books.
+Feel free to contact me here if you’d like me to call in, video in, or visit your book club!

 - In the beginning of The Forever Summer, Marin feels her life is falling apart and looks for escape in a spontaneous road trip with her mother and half-sister.
 Is it sometimes okay to escape your problems?
 How did Marin’s decision to run away shape her family by the end of the summer?